epfl-dlab/homepage2vec/README.md

 Language-Agnostic Website Embedding and Classification based on Curlie labels [https://arxiv.org/pdf/2201.03677.pdf](https://arxiv.org/pdf/2201.03677.pdf)

+Published @ International AAAI Conference on Web and Social Media (ICWSM)

 ---

 Homepage2Vec is a pre-trained model that supports the classification and embedding of websites starting from their homepage.